Vyper5150/AWSShellScripts/README.md

 # AWSShellScripts

-Scripts to create provision Ubuntu with Apache2 wev server
+Scripts to create provision Ubuntu with Apache2 web server